|

 Combine letuce and onion in a large bowl; sprinkle with salt and pepper.

-Combine bacon drippings, vinegar, and sugar and heat to boiling point;
+Combine bacon drippings, vinegar, and sugar and heat to boiling point; pour

 over shredded lettuce mixture.
 Toss to mix.
 Serve at once.